pseudoralph/nyt-clone/README.md

 The briefings section is a seperate component detached from heading-component.
 It instantiates breifings articles provided by a class module (models/briefings-article.ts).
 Additionally, the breifings section calls on an API (openweather & alphavantage) to retreive up-to-date stock market numbers (DJIA & S&P500) along with localilized weather.

+February 1, 2019 updates:
+Clicking on the pancakes reveals the navigation.
+Clicking on a section heading will load its content in the main content section.
+The functionality of loading section content is accomplished by first querying a firebase database to check if data exists.
+If data doesn't exist or the data is evaluated as stale (> 1 day), a request is made to NYT's Top Stories API to populate/refresh the database.
+Ultimately, only 1 API request is made per day per section.

 Hierarchical overview:

 * app-component